timothygebhard/ml4ptp/README.md

 ## ⚖️ License and copyright

-The code in this repository is property of the [Max Planck Society](https://www.mpg.de/en).
+The code in this repository was written by [Timothy Gebhard](https://timothygebhard.de), and is owned by the [Max Planck Society](https://www.mpg.de/en).

-We are releasing it under a BSD-3 Clause License; see LICENSE for more details.
+We release it under a BSD-3 Clause License; see LICENSE for more details.